Products

 Description

 Orius (Orius tantillus) are predatory bugs that feed on thrips.
 Unlike many other thrips predators, Orius are able to feed on adults as well as immatures.
-If thrips numbers are low, they can survive on alternate prey such as aphids, mites, whitefly and moth eggs.
+If thrips numbers are low, they can survive on alternative prey such as aphids, mites, whitefly and moth eggs.
 They use their syringe-like mouthparts to impale their prey and then suck out the body contents.
 Orius also feed on pollen, which is an essential part of their diet.

 Orius eggs are laid directly into plant tissue.
 They pass through several nymph stages before developing wings and becoming adults.
 Both nymphs and adults are able to feed on thrips but adults are more aggressive, killing more prey than they require for sustenance.
 Adults are highly mobile and fly through the crop in search of food.
 They develop from egg to adult in 2-4 weeks (depending on temperature) and adults live for a further 3-4 weeks.